vakabus/gcopdd/README.md

 ```

 This command can be run in cleanly cloned repository.
 Everything necessary will be built and in the end executed.
 When run again without changes to `blood` code, results from last builds will be reused.

+## Browsing dumps

+It is possible to view dumps in their graphical representation using a web browser.
+Execute `tools/dump-browser` from the project root directory and then open `http://localhost:8000/` in your web browser.
+You can also use `tools/dump-browser start` to start the server as daemon (and stop it using `tools/dump-browser stop`).

 ## Example